-APNIC arranges two conferences each year – the first as part of the APRICOT conference (with APIA), usually held in Feb/Mar, and the standalone APNIC conference, usually held in August-October.
+APNIC arranges two conferences each year – the first as part of the APRICOT conference, usually held in Feb/Mar, and the standalone APNIC conference, usually held in August-October.

 Each event comprises a workshop week, conference sessions, Special Interest Group (SIG) sessions, and an APNIC Member meeting.

 APNIC meetings are rotated around the four sub-regions of the Asia Pacific (as defined by APNIC) to ensure fairness and equal opportunity for APNIC Members and community to attend.
 This rotation process has been agreed with APRICOT so that APRICOT and APNIC standalone meetings follow the same schedule.

 |2019||East Asia||South East Asia|

 The location for APRICOT conferences are chosen by the APRICOT Board between one and three years before the event.

 At a minimum of two years before a future APNIC meeting, the APNIC Executive Council (EC) provides locations suggestions (within the scheduled subregion) to the Secretariat to investigate for the meeting.

 The Secretariat researches each suggested location using various criteria including:

 - Ease of travel / flight routes